Best Small Business Loans for Women

 How we chose the best business loans for women

 We reviewed more than 20 small business lenders to determine the overall best eight business loans for women.
-To make our list, lenders must meet the following criteria:
+To make our list, lenders had to meet the following criteria:

-• Rates and terms: We prioritize transparent lenders that disclose their general rate ranges with no hidden fees, as well as those who offer early-payoff discounts.
+• Rates and terms: We looked for transparent lenders that disclose their general rate ranges with no hidden fees, as well as those without prepayment penalties.

-• Repayment experience: We favor lenders that report to all major credit bureaus, offer reliable customer service and provide any unique perks to customers, like free wealth coaching.
+• Repayment experience: We favored lenders that report to all major credit bureaus, offer reliable customer service and provide any unique perks to customers.

-• Additional resources for women: All the lenders featured in our list must offer additional support, resources or initiatives for women-owned businesses, such as providing free educational classes or discussing the gender inequality gap in business on its blog or podcasts.
+• Additional resources for women: We prioritized lenders that offer additional programs, resources and support for women-owned businesses, such as providing free educational classes or discussing the gender inequality gap in business on blogs or podcasts.

 Frequently asked questions